crdsonnet/alertmanager-libsonnet/kube-alertmanager/docs/README.md

 withLocalGossiping(namespace, dnsSuffix='local', gossipPort=9094)
 ```

-`withLocalGossiping` sets up gossiping for the local replicas
+`withLocalGossiping` sets up gossiping for the local replicas.
 Should not be used in combination with `withGossiping`.